-- [32] On the basis of the file before me, the Board recognizes that the National Automobile, Aerospace, Transportation and General Workers Union of Canada has merged with the Communications, Energy and Paperworkers Union of Canada to form Unifor and that Unifor is now the successor organization and has acquired all the rights, privileges and duties set out in the certificate and the collective agreement effective from March 31, 2011, to June 30, 2014.
-Moreover, the Board agrees that Unifor is an employee organization within the meaning of section 2 of the Act. - [33] Unifor has shown that the merger was effected in accordance with the constitutions of each of the two former trade unions, and in particular that of CAW-Canada, and that the merger was approved not only by a strong majority of those to whom such decisions belong, in accordance with the constitutions of both constituent organizations, but also by the union's delegates who attended the special convention.
+[35] On the basis of the file before me, the Board recognizes that the National Automobile, Aerospace, Transportation and General Workers Union of Canada has merged with the Communications, Energy and Paperworkers Union of Canada to form Unifor and that Unifor Local 588-G is now the successor organization and has acquired all the rights, privileges and duties of CEP Local 588-G, including all the rights, privileges and duties set out in the certificate and the collective agreement effective from October 1, 2011, to September 30, 2014.
+Moreover, the Board agrees that Unifor Local 588-G is an employee organization within the meaning of section 2 of the Act.

+[36] Unifor has shown that the merger was effected in accordance with the constitutions of each of the two former trade unions, and in particular that of CEP Local 588-G, and that the merger was approved not only by a strong majority of those to whom such decisions belong, in accordance with the constitutions of both constituent organizations, but also by the union's delegates.

-- [34] The merger agreement between CAW-Canada and Unifor indicates that Unifor is the successor organization to CAW-Canada and as such acquires "the rights, privileges and duties" of the organization to which it has succeeded.
-As a result of the foregoing, and without limiting the generality thereof, the Board makes the following determination. - [35] Unifor is CAW-Canada's successor with respect to employees falling within the terms of the bargaining certificate for the Air Traffic Control Group, and Unifor acquires all of CAW-Canada's rights, privileges and duties under the Act or under a collective agreement or arbitral award in respect of the bargaining unit or an employee therein. - [36] For all of the above reasons, the Board makes the following order:
+[37] The merger agreement between CEP Local 588-G and Unifor indicates that Unifor Local 588-G is the successor organization to CAW-Canada and as such acquires "the rights, privileges and duties" of the organization to which it has succeeded.
+As a result of the foregoing, and without limiting the generality thereof, the Board makes the following determination.

+[38] Unifor Local 588-G is CEP Local 588-G's successor with respect to employees falling within the terms of the bargaining certificate for the Non-Supervisory Printing Services Group, and Unifor Local 588-G acquires all of CEP Local 588-G's rights, privileges and duties under the Act or under a collective agreement or arbitral award in respect of the bargaining unit or an employee therein.

+[39] For all of the above reasons, the Board makes the following order: